MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online-server-profile-oauth.md

 # Exchange Online cross tenant authentication

 Use Server-Side Sync to synchronize Exchange Online mailboxes that reside on different Exchange Online tenants.
-Follow the steps in this section to complete the prerequistites before you set up a Exchange Online server profile using Oauth cross tenant authentication.
+Follow the steps in this topic to complete the prerequistites before you set up a Exchange Online server profile using Oauth cross tenant authentication.
+For more information, see [Create an email server profile for Exchnage Online] (connect-exchange-online.md#create-an-email-server-profile-for-exchnage-online).

 ## Configuration